openaire/guidelines-data-archives/docs/field_identifier.rst

 Property identifier (M, 1)
 ----------------

-**Allowed values, examples, other constraints**
+*Allowed Values, Other Constraints*

-Format should be “10.1234/foo”.
+* Format should be “10.1234/foo” (in the case of DOIs).

 .. _d:identifiertype: